drklee3/picatch/README.md

 ## Configuration

 Most configuration options can be set either by environment variables or a config file.
+Configuration options can be set via the config file and/or environment variables.
+The options that can **only** be set via environment variables are `PICATCH_CONFIG` and `PICATCH_LOG`.

+Environment variables will **override** config file settings.

 **Note:** If you are running picatch via Docker, you should set the directory options with bind mounts as shown above.
 Interface and port should be configured through Docker options as well.
+The only options you should be changing via config file or environment variables are the public options.

 ### Config File